 What happened in Q1?

 Following on from our Q4 breakdown, we could only expect a continuous recruitment trend in Customs & Global trade.
-With more pressure put onto what was once a siloed role, there are numerous areas that have drawn attention from companies worldwide.
+With more pressure put on what was once a siloed role, numerous areas have drawn attention from companies worldwide.
 This comes with changes in legislation and regulations in cross-border trade which, arguably, has been caused by an uncertain Brexit.
-In preparation for multiple outcomes, deeper focus has moved closer to businesses opening up vacancies for Customs & Global Trade specialists.
+In preparation for multiple outcomes, the deeper focus has moved closer to businesses opening up vacancies for Customs & Global Trade specialists.

 Looking into the Customs Market

-Figure 1.
-The first quarter of 2019 proved an upwards trend rolling into the New Year.
+The first quarter of 2019 proved an upward trend rolling into the New Year.
 Across the UK, Ireland, & Europe, 108 in-house vacancies were released, reflecting a 33% increase in demand for Customs & Global Trade specialists.

 Establishing & Analysing the Demand

-Figure 2.
 Looking at the UK & Ireland over the last quarter, there’s been a significant increase in demand for Managers and less at leadership grades.
-There’s still evidence that businesses need to bring in specialist talent at the lower grades, in order to strengthen their customs departments to remain up to date with legislation and anticipate any radicals changes after Brexit.
+There’s still evidence that businesses need to bring in specialist talent at the lower grades, to strengthen their customs departments to remain up to date with legislation and anticipate any radical changes after Brexit.

-In preparation for the shifts and changes in trade legislation and regulations of cross-border transactions, the job market has remained consistent in the UK and risen in Europe.
-Figure 2 & 3 highlight the 33% increase in demand for multi-grade professionals since Q4 last year.
+In preparation for the shifts and changes in trade legislation and regulations of cross-border transactions, the job market has remained consistent in the UK and rising in Europe.

 In conclusion...

 There’s an intriguing light being shed on Customs & Global Trade as we roll into Q2 of 2019.
-Rising demand for specialists can be accredited to a number of external factors.
+The rising demand for specialists can be accredited to several external factors.
 However, many seasoned professionals have anticipated this occurrence since Customs departments are now moving into the limelight.

-Shifts in international trade and ever changing cross-border agreements are an evident factor that have caused a stir in the job market.
-In such a job driven market, finding numbers may not be the issue, but finding the right person with the relevant technical knowledge and experience seems to be a current trend.
+Shifts in international trade and ever-changing cross-border agreements are evident factors that have caused a stir in the job market.
+In such a job-driven market, finding numbers may not be the issue, but finding the right person with the relevant technical knowledge and experience seems to be a current trend.
 With the current state of the market, long-term solutions are perhaps something that businesses may need to consider as time passes.

 Please also read our Indirect Tax and FS & Insurance Indirect Tax insights.